Hei Tiao Zi (Black Stripe)

 - Picking Standard

-Tea producers often remark that sheng puer produced from high elevation areas has more sweetness and complexity in flavor and aroma.
-This is because tea plants grown at a high elevation are strongly affected by the daily shifts from higher to lower temperature between day and night.
-Research has shown that plants grown at high altitudes will produce additional catechins and amino acids, perhaps to aid in a bush’s survival under the harsh climate conditions.
-These secondary metabolites translate into rich and interesting flavors in a processed tea.
-Black stripe is an excellent example of how the high-mountain growing conditions can translate into the final flavor of sheng puer.
+Teas produced in high elevation areas like Baiyingshan (the Baiying Mountains) often have a greater sweetness and complexity in flavor and aroma than lower-elevation teas.
+This is because the tea plants are strongly affected by the daily shifts from higher to lower temperatures between day and night.
+Research has shown that plants grown at high altitudes will produce additional catechins and amino acids which help them survive under the harsh conditions.
+This translates into rich and fascinating flavors in the processed tea.
+Black Stripe is an excellent example of how high-mountain growing conditions impact the final flavor of sheng puer.

-The young leaves of many tea plants on Bai Ying Shan have a purple hue but will become greener as they grow.
-The tea for this cake was picked in mid-March while the leaves still had a hint of purple.
+Many tea plants in Baiyingshan have purple leaves in the spring that become greener as they mature.
+These plants are known by the name Hei Tiao Zi.
+The tea leaves for this cake were plucked from these plants in the early spring, while they still had a hint of purple.
 Because of this purple coloring, the dried leaves are noticeably darker than those from other trees – earning this tea the name “Black Stripe.”

-This tea’s leaves have gone through the stages of traditional processing for sheng puer: beginning with plucking, then frying upon a hot wok, and rolling or kneading into their proper “stripe” shape.
-The worked leaves are then laid out across bamboo trays in thin layers, rather than piles, and are left to dry under direct sunshine.
-In the heat of sunlight, the leaves will wither, turning them into mao cha (made but not fully finished tea) after a few days.
+This tea has gone through the stages of traditional processing for sheng puer: the tea leaves are plucked, fried in a hot wok, and then kneaded and rolled into a long twisted “stripe” shape.
+The leaves are laid out across bamboo trays in thin layers and left to dry under direct sunlight.
+In the heat of the sunshine, the leaves wither and dry into mao cha (made but not fully finished tea) over a few days.
+Then the leaves are sorted and compressed into puer cakes.

 No chemical fertilizer, pesticide, or herbicide was used in the production of this tea.
 Click here to read more about our promise to fair trade and the environment.